-In the mid 1990s, in the aftermath of Ghana's return to a democratic constitution and the liberalisation and commercialisation of hitherto state-controlled media, I started to be interested in the relation between Pentecostalism and (at the time wildly popular) Ghanaian video-movies (e.g. Meyer 2004).
-Struck by 'born again' pastors' skilful use of electronic media such as cassettes, television and radio that allowed them to be extremely present - both visually and orally - in the public sphere, and, conversely, by the appropriation of Christian modes of vision and 'looking practices' into popular cinema (Meyer 2006b; see also Morgan 1998, 2005; Pinney 2004), I got intrigued by the relation between religion and media.
-This is what prompted me to design a larger research programme.
+In the mid-1990s, in the aftermath of Ghana's return to a democratic constitution and the liberalization and commercialization of hitherto state-controlled media.
+I started to be interested in the relation between Pentecostalism and (at the time wildly popular) Ghanaian video-movies (e.g. Meyer 2004).
+Struck by "born again" pastors' skillful use of electronic media such as cassettes, television, and radio that allowed them to be extremely present in the public sphere - both visually and orally - and conversely, by the appropriation of Christian modes of vision and "looking practices" into popular cinema (Meyer 2006a; see also Morgan 1998, 2005; Pinney 2004), I got intrigued by the relation between religion and media.
+This is what prompted me to design a larger research program.
 Its aim was to investigate how religions transform by adopting mass media and, conversely, how public (media) culture draws on religious repertoires.
-Focusing on modern mass media, such as television, radio, cassettes and film, as well as ICT, the overall concern of the research programme was to scrutinise how the (new) availability of such media in the aftermath of media liberalisation and the ICT revolution transformed the role and place of religion in the public sphere.
+Focusing on modern mass media, such as television, radio, cassettes, and film, as well as information and communications technology (ICT), the overall concern of the research program was to scrutinize how the (new) availability of such media in the aftermath of media liberalization and the ICT revolution transformed the role and place of religion in the public sphere.

-Initially, we did not think much about the question what is a medium.
+Initially, we did not think much about the question of what is a medium.
 We simply took the answer for granted, as our focus was on modern mass media.
-However, as we ventured deeper into our respective research locations, our notion of media got more encompassing, also including bodies and things.
-Our understanding of media moved from a view of media as defined by particular modern technologies towards a broader view of media as transporters of content that connect people with each other and the divine.
-Shifting from a technological to a social view of media as bridging between people and levels went along with stimulating debates about the mediated
+However, as we ventured deeper into our respective research locations, our notion of media became more encompassing, also including bodies and things.
+Our understanding of media moved from a view of media as defined by particular modern technologies toward a broader view of media as transporters of content that connect people with each other and the divine.
+Shifting from a technological to a social view of media as bridging between people and levels went along with stimulating debates about the mediated nature of social life (Mazzarella 2004) and the potential of media to act as "mediators" that shape and effect the content which they transmit, rather than merely acting as tools of transmission or "intermediaries" (Latour 2005: 39-40).
+This prompted us to move beyond a narrow and present-centered view of modern mass media as bringing about something entirely new, and instead to place the adoption of new media in a historical framework of longstanding practices of religious mediation that transform over time by negotiating newly available technologies.